zkrising/Tachi/docs/docs/codebase/batch-manual/index.md

 - sdvxInGameID

 This uses the in-game-ID for this SDVX song.
-You must specify the difficulty for this chart aswell.
+You must specify the difficulty for this chart as well.

 The reason SDVX gets its own special `matchType` is because this matchType supports `difficulty: "ANY_INF"`.
 This special difficulty